 - Improvement of property quality through mitigation of environmental impact

 Improvement in effectiveness in cooperation with property managers

 To promote initiatives to reduce environmental loads, cooperation with the property managers (PMs), who manage and operate properties on site, is essential.
 JPR and TRIM regularly share information with the PMs and discuss initiatives on energy-saving and environmental issues.

 JPR and TRIM also hold workshops for the PMs and others to raise their awareness of sustainability and enhance their readiness.

-When acquiring a new property, JPR and TRIM always check the environmental and social risks by using outside experts, in addition to site visits and investigations, before concluding a sales contract to avoid the risks.
-In addition, JPR and TRIM also monitor the environmental, safety and health aspects of existing properties on an ongoing basis.
+When acquiring a new property, JPR and TRIM always check the environmental and social risks such as soil contamination by using outside experts in addition to site visits and investigations before concluding a sales contract, to avoid the risks.

 To implement green finance, JPR has formulated the Green Finance Framework in accordance with the Green Bond Principles 2018 and the Green Bond Guidelines 2017 Edition.